aoool/real-self-driving-car-using-ros/README.md

 obtained during the [Image Annotation](#image-annotation) step.
 Models trained on these data did not perform well enough on similar but previously unseen images.
 The [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A) is just not good enough to enable the neural network generalization capability.
-It is not balanced in different aspects.
-That is, the number of samples per class are not equal; the majority of red traffic light images are captured from the far distance; on all the traffic light images containing close view of the traffic light, the traffic light position is biased to the left, etc. After several trial and error attempts it was obvious that we need to augment the dataset.
+The dataset is unbalanced in different aspects.
+That is, the number of samples per class is not equal to each other; the majority of red traffic light images are captured from the far distance; on all the traffic light images containing a close view of the traffic light, the traffic light position is biased to the left, and in other aspects.
+After several trial and error attempts, it was obvious that we need to augment the dataset.
 Moreover, for different models we used different training code, that is, for YOLO-tiny model we used code from the [keras-yolo3](https://github.com/qqwweee/keras-yolo3) repository with minor modifications and for SSD models we used the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-Both training scripts accept different labels format and we needed to convert [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) annotations to those other formats.
+Both training scripts accept different labels format, and we needed to convert [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) annotations to those other formats.
 To accomplish these image augmentation and label conversion tasks we have created a [`data_preparer.py`](utils/data_preparer.py).
-With this script, we easily augmented the [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A), which enabled the ability to generalise in our models.
+With this script, we easily augmented the [4Tzones Traffic Lights Dataset](https://yadi.sk/d/a1Kr8Wmg0zfa0A), which enabled the ability to generalize in our models.
 More about the [`data_preparer.py`](utils/data_preparer.py) script is in the [Data Preparer Script](#data-preparer-script) section.
 The resulting annotated augmented dataset, which is called "4Tzones Traffic Lights Augmented Dataset" can be downloaded using the link below and